 Jha [12] gives an algorithm for optimal fixed-point program synthesis based on inductive synthesis.
 His objective is to find the best fixed-point implementation for a given expression, and does not consider rewriting of expressions.
 Moreover, it takes several minutes to synthesize a fixed-point program corresponding to an expression, whereas our technique can synthesize a fixed-point program corresponding to an expression in seconds.
+CGPE [21] is a software tool that synthesizes fast and certified code for univariate and bivariate polynomials in fixed-point arithmetic, optimized for a specific target architecture.
+In contrast to our work, the optimization criterion is execution time and error bounds are merely used to discard final candidate evaluation schemes that do not meet a basic error bound.
+The error computation is interval arithmetic based and it is not clear how tight the computed error bounds are.
+Furthermore, our tool supports any number of variables.

 To our knowledge, the only work that considers rewriting of expressions to improve precision in the context of abstract interpretation is [11].
 The authors develop an abstract domain for representing an under-approximation of mathematically equivalent expressions.
 They then use a local, greedy search to extract some expression with a more precise formulation in a floating-point implementation.
-While the computation of precision is similar to ours, this approach excludes many possible expressions due to the local search and due to the under approximation in the abstract domain.
-Also, no validation of the results obtained with a static analysis tool as compared to "true" errors is performed and thus the issue of imprecision when dealing with nonlinear expressions is missed.
-In previous work [21] the authors also considered fixed-point arithmetic.
-They used, however, only the maximum number of bits required to hold the integer part as the precision measure, which is too imprecise to distinguish many expressions.
+Similarly to our fitness computation, their computation of precision of each expression uses affine arithmetic.
+Their search is local in the sense that subexpressions are optimized without considering the global error, and thus may exclude many possible expressions.
+Matel [18] considered compiling expressions to fixed-point arithmetic.
+However, the precision measure was only the maximum number of bits required to hold the integral part, which is too imprecise to distinguish many expressions.

-9. CONCLUSION
+CONCLUSION 9.

-We have presented an optimal fixed-point program synthesis methodology based on expression rewriting and genetic programming.
-We have shown how our technique helps improve the quality of controller implementations.
-Our controller synthesis tool can be seamlessly added to any automatic code generation tool flow to enhance its capability to generate correct-by-construction high performance controller software.
-Though we have presented our results on the benchmarks from the control engineering domain, our method is a general one, and can be used in enhancing the quality of a fixed-point implementation in any domain.
+We have presented a fixed-point program synthesis methodology based on expression rewriting and genetic programming and used it to improve the quality of controller implementations.
+Our synthesis tool can be added to an automatic code generation tool flow to enhance its capability to generate correct-by-construction high performance controller software.
+Though we have presented our results on the benchmarks from the control engineering domain, our method is general, and can be used in enhancing the quality of a fixed-point implementation in other domains.